invinos/invinos-ios-test/install-guide.md

 8. Done!
 You can now open and test the Invinos app

 > Note: Free Apple ID installs last 7 days.
 Paid Apple dev accounts = 1 year validity.

+#### ⚙️ Important: Enable Developer Mode

+To run the app on your iPhone, **Developer Mode must be enabled**:

+1. Go to **Settings** → **Privacy & Security**.
+2. Scroll down and tap **Developer Mode**.
+3. Toggle it ON and restart your device if prompted.

+> ⚠️ If Developer Mode is not enabled, your iPhone will **block the installation**, even if you're using a Mac.
+> This is a security restriction from Apple — Developer Mode is required for sideloaded apps to function properly.